 Liquidity Coverage Ratio (LCR), aims for the banks having the ability to cover 30 days of liquidity needs with their own cash and high quality liquid assets that are easy to convert to cash during liquidity shortages in the markets.
 With that perspective and according to "Regulation for Banks' Liquidity Coverage Ratio Calculations" terms LCR ratio is calculated by having high quality liquid assets divided by net cash outflows.
-After a transition period that will end by 1 January 2019, in both bank-only and consolidated basis, LCR ratio should be at least 80% for foreign currency and 100% for total.
+In both bank-only and consolidated basis, LCR ratio should be at least 80% for foreign currency and 100% for total.

-The Bank's banking subsidiaries in the Netherlands is subject to liquidity coverage ratio requirements as per the rules of Capital Requirement Regulation.
-In addition, the Dutch Central Bank applies a national liquidity regulation, where the bank is required to have a positive liquidity gap in stress test scenario.
+The Bank's banking subsidiary in the Netherlands is subject to liquidity requirements as per the rules of Capital Requirement Regulation, which encompasses a liquidity coverage ratio, a net stable funding ratio and liquidity requirements under stress scenarios.